-- 1. be registered as an approved psychological consultant with the director for candidacy; - 2. conduct a psychological evaluation consistent with the theological purposes and goals of the ELCA candidacy process; - 3. be sensitive to issues of race, language, gender, age, and ethnicity, and use appropriate tools for evaluation: - 4. provide the candidacy committee with recommendations regarding an applicant's current psychological/emotional state and specific issues for further attention or conversation; - 5. provide an applicant with an assessment of personal strengths and areas for growth, including a candid evaluation of psychological/emotional health; and - 6. at a minimum, use the assessment instruments recommended by the ELCA Domestic Mission unit.
+- 1. be registered as an approved psychological consultant with the director for candidacy; - 2. conduct a psychological evaluation consistent with the theological purposes and goals of the ELCA candidacy process; - 3. be sensitive to issues of race, language, gender, age, and ethnicity, and use appropriate tools for evaluation; - 4. provide the candidacy committee with recommendations regarding an applicant's current psychological/emotional state and specific issues for further attention or conversation; - 5. provide an applicant with an assessment of personal strengths and areas for growth, including a candid evaluation of psychological/emotional health; and - 6. at a minimum, use the assessment instruments recommended by the ELCA Christian Community and Leadership home area.